Giully314/calib_challenge/README.md

 # calib_challenge
-Commaai calibration challenge
+A try on the Commaai calibration challenge.
-Primo tentativo fallito miseramente.